tsykoduk/greg.nokes.name/_posts/2020-02-27-nginx-as-a-proxy.md

 **Setup nginx-test-blog**

-Set up your working directory in your code directory and create a `.gitignore` file
+Set up your working directory in your code directory:

 ```
 mkdir test-blog